AlphaGergedan/Teampi-Soft-Error-Resilience/README.md

 ### How do I get set up? ##
 To build the library:
+1. Set compiler in the makefile to the path of your ULFM compiler
-1. Run `make` in the lib directory
+2. Run `make` in the lib directory
-2. set the number of teams with the `TEAMS` environment variable (default: 2)
+3. set the number of teams with the `TEAMS` environment variable (default: 2)

 To use some example provided miniapps:
 1. run `make` in the applications folder